OS Flying Team keep mapping Britain’s changes

-For the 2020 season, the team are flying from a new base, Retford (Gamston) Airport in Nottinghamshire.
+For the 2020 season, the team flew from a new base, Retford (Gamston) Airport in Nottinghamshire.
 It’s a great location to fly to both the North of Scotland and down to the South West of Britain, and quite a change from working at our previous base in East Midlands Airport which is a large cargo hub and holiday gateway.

 Our aircraft and pilots are supplied by DEA Aviation Ltd and we’ll be using two KingAir class aircraft (so not G-TASK and G-FIFA anymore for those who like to spot us on Flightradar from time to time).
 The planes will be fitted with our aerial surveying kit so that our Air Camera Operators can capture the imagery, including the 450 MegaPixel Vexcel Eagle Mark 3 camera system.

 As the team prepares for the new flying season each January, they work out how to fly the blocks of imagery, wonder if the weather will be kind to them (clear skies are a must!), and work with Air Traffic Controllers on flying permissions in Britain’s busy skies.

 Covid-19 and the lockdown brought the early stages of our flying season to a halt.
 The team returned home and followed government guidelines.
 As lockdown eased, we reviewed the situation, taking into account the team’s safety as priority, adapting working practises, and adhering to health and Government guidelines.
 This allowed us to start a trial to see how we could go on flying, albeit with a limited service and only using one plane.